taky-kongo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	* Prototype: void reset_to_98(int *n)

-1-swap.c: This program is a fonction that swaps the values of two integers.
+1-swap.c: This program is a function that swaps the values of two integers.

 	* Prototype: void swap_int(int *a, int *b);

+2-strlen.c: This program is a function that returns the length of a string.

+	* Prototype: int _strlen(char *s);